snowshoes7/berke1337_re/README.md

 - [Download and install docker](https://docs.docker.com/get-docker/).
 - Run `docker build -t re https://github.com/nigel/berke1337_re.git`
 - Run `docker run -it re` to interact with the programs!

-- If you have `gcc` installed on your computer, you won't need docker.
+- **If you have `gcc` installed on your computer**, you won't need docker.
 Just run `gcc chal1.c -fno-stack-protection -g` to compile your own programs.
+- **If you're running linux**, you can just run these programs directly.

 ## Challenge time..